 Introduction to Rust string

 The string is a data type in Rust that can be classified into two types, namely string literal written as &str, also known as string slice, and String object written as String, and the representation of &str is done by &[u8] that points to the UTP 8 sequence, and the data present in the string can be viewed using &str.
 The size of &str is fixed, meaning it cannot be resized.
-In contrast, the String object is encoded in UTF 8 sequence, and a heap memory allocation is done for the String object, and a String object’s size is changeable; that is, it keeps growing, and it is not a sequence that is terminated by a null.
+In contrast, the String object is encoded in UTF-8 sequence, and it is stored in heap memory with dynamic memory allocation.
+In contrast to a string literal, a String object in Rust has a dynamically changing size as it grows, and it is not terminated by a null character.

 The syntax to declare string literal or &str in Rust is as follows: